NekR/offline-plugin/README.md

 Tells to the plugin what to cache and how.

-* `'all'`: means that everything (all the webpack output assets) will be cached on install.
+* `'all'`: means that everything (all the webpack output assets) and URLs listed in `externals` option will be cached on install.
 * `Object`: Object with 3 possible `Array<string>` sections (properties): `main`, `additional`, `optional`.
 All sections are optional and by default are empty (no assets added).

 [More details about `caches`](docs/caches.md)